-U-Pick tomatoes at Stade’s Farm & Market will begin in mid-August and will continue until the first frost, which is usually in early October. at Stade’s we grow many different varieties of tomatoes in order to have an adequate supply throughout the late summer and into fall.
+Pick-Your Own tomatoes at Stade’s Farm & Market typically begins late August and continues until the first frost, which is usually in early October.
+At Stade’s we grow many different varieties of tomatoes in order to have an adequate supply throughout the late summer and into fall.
 Our tomato plants are staked to keep them off the ground and make them easy to pick.
 We plant approximately 8,000 tomato plants in May.

 How to Pick Tomatoes

-Tomatoes taste the best when they are picked at their prime which means the redder the better!
+Tomatoes taste their best when picked at their prime, which means the redder the better!
 Most ripe tomatoes are bright red although different varieties of tomatoes can have different colors.
 You can pick tomatoes that are still green and they will ripen off the vine; however, the taste will not be as good as vine-ripened tomatoes.
 If you want to ripen green tomatoes place them in a paper bag with the stem up and store them in a cool, dark place.

 Tomatoes begin to ripen on the bottom first so you will want to check the bottom of the tomatoes for the mature ripe color of the variety you are picking.
 Oftentimes ripe tomatoes have some yellow remaining around the stem which is perfectly fine.
 Ripe tomatoes should feel slightly firm when you gently squeeze them.
 (Note: A hard tomato needs additional time to ripen.)
 The tomato skin should be smooth and slightly shiny.
 A tomato that is too soft all over is overripe.